• Link to Facebook

 Our host at Jester Hill Wines said it’s the only winery in Queensland to commercially make wine with Roussanne, a white wine grape grown originally in the Rhône wine region in France.

-Eleven other Australian wineries that use it are located in the other states.
+Eleven other Australian wineries that use it are located in other states.

-Jester Hill’s 2017 Touchstone Roussanne is dry crisp wooded white.
+Jester Hill’s 2017 Touchstone Roussanne is a dry, crisp, wooded white.

 Their Chardonnay is a lighter style.
 Rather than being full buttery, it has a creamy feel to it with some of the pineapple flavour coming through.
 It’s not as heavy as some Chardonnays.

-Joker’s Blush Rosé is made on Merlot and is a sweater style with a hint of dryness.
+Joker’s Blush Rosé is made on Merlot and is a sweeter style with a hint of dryness.

 Their Sangiovese Rosé is a dry, crisp style with a lot of guava.